-Starwood Preferred Guest (SPG), is currently offering up to a 35% discount on the purchase of Starpoints, when your transaction includes a minimum of 5,000 points.
+Starwood Preferred Guest (SPG), is currently offering up to a 35% discount on the purchase of Starpoints when your transaction includes a minimum of 5,000 points.
 For Australians interested in snagging cheap One World airline business class flights to and from Asia, read on to find out how purchasing Starpoints may be worth your while.

 Starpoints are currently one of my favourite points currencies due to their amazing flexibility.
-Not only can you use them to stay at incredible properties, they also transfer at a 1:1 ratio to a number of leading airline partners.
+Not only can you use them to stay at incredible properties, but they also transfer at a 1:1 ratio to a number of leading airline partners.

 SPG 35% off sales aren’t new (in fact, one was offered just last month).
 However, the current offer has been timed to coincide with a lucrative, stackable 25% bonus on American Airlines miles transfers undertaken via selected hotel programs.
 Both offers run until May 31, 2018.

 How does it work?
-In a nutshell, by purchasing the maximum yearly allowable 30,000 Starpoints for $682 USD (approximately $890 AUD at the time of writing), you’ll automatically gain enough American Airlines miles to redeem a one way business class flight from Australian cities to Asia, paying only minor taxes.
-You’ll have the opportunity to fly on leading airlines like Qantas, Cathay Pacific or even the highly regarded Japan Airlines.
+In a nutshell, by purchasing the maximum yearly allowable 30,000 Starpoints for $682 USD (approximately $890 AUD at the time of writing), you’ll automatically gain enough American Airlines miles to redeem a one-way business class flight from Australian cities to Asia, paying only minor taxes.
+You'll have the opportunity to fly on leading airlines like Qantas, Cathay Pacific or even the highly regarded Japan Airlines.

 Step 1 – purchase Starpoints

 First up, it’s important to note that the recipient of a Starpoint purchase must be a member of Starwood Preferred Guest for a minimum of fourteen days before being able to purchase.
 At the time of writing, if you don't yet hold an account, you can set one up now and still have time to take advantage of this offer.